Electron correlations in Mn$_x$Ga$_{1-x}$As as seen by resonant electron spectroscopy and dynamical mean field theory

-The discussion above indicates that a thorough analysis of the electronic structure of Mn doped GaAs is highly needed, combining experimental data with accurate theory, to ease the interpretation.
-Recent studies regarding the coupling of the electronic structure to the nature of the magnetic interactions further highlight this need~\cite{dobrowoslka12nm11:444,*samarth12nm11:360}.
-The purpose of this letter is indeed to provide such an analysis, and we present here the spectral properties of Mn doped GaAs as given by differences between off- and on-resonance photoemission data for 0.1, 1 and 6 \% Mn doping.
-The experimental results are compared with electronic structure calculations based on a combination of density-functional theory in local density approximation and dynamical mean-field theory (LDA+DMFT) \cite{kotliar06rmp78:865,*held07ap56:829,katsnelson08rmp80:315}.
+The discussion above indicates that a thorough analysis of the electronic structure of Mn-doped GaAs is highly needed, combining experimental data with accurate theory, to clarify the role of electron correlations and their impact on magnetism.
+Recent studies regarding the coupling of the electronic structure to the nature of the magnetic interactions~\cite{dobrowolska12nm11:444}, and the resulting debate on their validity~\cite{edmonds_arxiv,dobrowolska_arxiv}, further highlight this need.
+The purpose of this article is to provide such an analysis, and we present here the spectral properties of Mn-doped GaAs as given by differences between off- and on-resonance photo-emission data for 0.1, 1 and 6\% Mn doping.
+The experimental results are compared with electronic structure calculations based on a combination of density-functional theory and dynamical mean-field theory (LDA+DMFT) \cite{kotliar06rmp78:865,held07ap56:829,katsnelson08rmp80:315}.
+Both theory and experiment are focused on the high-temperature paramagnetic phase, as described in the Method section.